Powderhorn National Ski Patrol

 If you are interested in becoming a candidate, you may contact us in a number of ways.
-You can fill out the information on our contact page and we will contact you, call our recruiting officer at (970) 210-4637, contact a patroller on the mountain, or just stop by one of our patrol huts while you are at Powderhorn.
+You can fill out the information on our contact page and we will contact you, contact a patroller on the mountain, or just stop by one of our patrol huts while you are at Powderhorn.
 Let us get you started in a candidate program today!

 The National Ski Patrol (NSP) Candidate Program

 The candidate program consists of medical and toboggan training.
 The medical component involves an Outdoor Emergency Care (OEC) class coupled with a cardio-pulmonary resuscitation (CPR) course.
 Toboggan training is completed at Powderhorn during the ski season.
 Each of these will be addressed below.

 The first step in toboggan training involves passing a ski and ride check in what we patrollers call a “ski by.”
 We are looking for skiers, snowboarders, or tele-skiers that are stable and confident anywhere on our mountain.
 This assures us that a candidate has the requisite ski skills necessary to ski any type of terrain found at the Powderhorn ski area.
 We have a wide variety of terrain, and our conditions change dramatically throughout the year.
 We don't require pretty or expert skill levels, but we do expect competent, stable, safe skiing or riding.